authelia/authelia/docs/content/en/configuration/identity-providers/open-id-connect.md

 {{< confkey type="string" default="auto" required="no" >}}

 *__Important Note:__ the `implicit` consent mode is not technically part of the specification.
-It theoretically could be misused in certain conditions specifically with public clients or when the client credentials (i.e. client secret) has been exposed to an attacker.
+It theoretically could be misused in certain conditions specifically with the public client type or when the client credentials (i.e. client secret) has been exposed to an attacker.
 For these reasons this mode is discouraged.*

 Configures the consent mode.
 The following table describes the different modes: